 FINANCIAL CONSIDERATIONS

 The assessment committee may also consider the following:

-- · Demands on the program budget. - Festival budget size and total eligible fees paid to B.C. or Canadian professional artists and technicians, and Elders or Knowledge Keepers.
+- Demands on the grant program's available budget. - Festival budget size and total eligible fees paid to B.C. or Canadian professional artists and technicians, and Elders or Knowledge Keepers.